 20 free checks, then it goes pay-as-you-go

 Enter an email address and run a check.
-If the email address is real, tool will return with a OK in the result list.
+If the email address is real, the tool will return with an OK in the result list.
 If not valid, it returns with an Unknown followed by a why?
 When clicking on the why it indicates why the email address is unknown.
 Depending on that outcome, it even tells you what you can do, to validate the email.

 100 free checks, then you need to pay

 Kickbox ensures you only reach out to working email accounts and allows you to work out the quality and value of an email address.
 The tool uses what’s called a ‘Sendex Score’ to authenticate email addresses.
 Stick an email in and you’ll get a quality score ranging from 0 to 1, where 1 is excellent and 0 equals bad.